nejckorasa/nejckorasa.github.io/content/posts/kafka-backfill.md

 Event-driven architectures with Kafka have become a standard way of building modern microservices.
 At first, everything works smoothly - services communicate via events, state is rebuilt from event streams, and the system scales well.
 But as your data grows, you face an inevitable challenge: what happens when you need to access historical events that are no longer in Kafka?

-This post explores patterns for handling this challenge, based on real production experience with systems processing millions of events daily.

-## 1. The Historical Data Challenge
+## 1. The Data Retention Problem

-Many of us have adopted **Event-Driven Architecture** as a core pattern in our microservice architectures.
-Using an immutable log of events for service communication, with Kafka as its backbone, provides incredible flexibility and scalability.
-In a perfect world, we would keep this event log in Kafka forever.
+In a perfect world, we would keep event log in Kafka forever.
 In the real world, however, storing an ever-growing history on high-performance broker disks is prohibitively expensive.

 This leads to the inevitable compromise: **data retention policies**.
 We keep a few weeks or months of events in Kafka for real-time processing and offload the rest to cheaper, long-term cold storage like Amazon S3.
 This process becomes part of a general Data Lake sink strategy.